hpcugent/vsc-mympirun/README.md

 For debugging on MPI level, use `--debugmpi`.

 Redirecting the logger output of a mympirun script to a file is done with the option `--logtofile`.

+# Internal Workflow

+The first step of mympirun is making sure that every mpirun command passes through mympirun.
+This is accomplished by prepending a fake mpirun path to `$PATH`, which will catch the attempt to execute mpirun and forward it to mympirun.

+Next, the script will import every MPI flavor implementation from `lib/vsc/mympirun/mpi`.
+This way it is possible to deduce the MPI flavor that is requested by observing the path of the executable that called mympirun.

+It will follow the same process for determining the scheduler.
+Both MPI flavor and scheduler flavor can be overwritten by using the `--setmpi`/`-M` and `--schedtype`/`-S` options respectively.

+Once both flavors have been set, the script will get some standard MPI configuration variables, such as usable nodes, netmask,...
+It will handle CPU pinning if enabled.

+After setting up, it will transform the command line arguments and other global environment variables to a dict with options that the chosen MPI flavor can understand.

+Finally, it passes these options to the correct mpirun executable of the selected MPI flavor.